 COMME Comment Date Letter # # Author Comment RESPONSE Both Jarbidge RMP and Twin Falls MFP direction for Visual Resources gave explicit instructions on how the ACEC and Salmon Falls Creek Canyon should be managed.
 A amendment has already been made in the Jarbidge 2015 RMP changing a important designation of the ACEC along the west side Salmon Falls Creek Canyon allowing a 500-kV transmission line to cross Salmon Falls Canyon in anticipation of the east side Twin Falls F.O.
 RMP amendment to the illegal change of the FEIS route without public imput that negated the NEPA process.
 Interested public was not given this information or the opportunity to comment.
 BLM and proponents of this project violated National Environment Policy Act (NEPA) when they knowingly introduced new and additional information in their final Environmental Impact Statement (FEIS) concerning where their transmission line will cross public land in the Burley BLM Field Office (F.O.) as described in our appeal.
 Gateway PFA Declaration Statement 12-21-2013, pgs: 1, 5, and 6.This information is still relevant as this appeal is still unresolved!
-In reading through the Special Management Areas section, the statement "Therefore, a transmission line crossing this portion of the - BLM to reduce the important designation of the ACEC as well as WSR with ORVs.to a recreational designation.
-It's like redesignating a Classic Bentley luxury sedan, to a AMC Gemlin • vistas in a natural setting not far from the City of ACEC as well as WSR with ORVs.to a recreational designation.
+In reading through the Special Management Areas section, the statement "Therefore, a transmission line crossing this portion of the eligible WSR segment would not affect the river's suitability as a Recreation River."
+The proponents through a amendment, want the BLM to reduce the important designation of the ACEC as well as WSR with ORVs.to a recreational designation.
 It's like redesignating a Classic Bentley luxury sedan, to a AMC Gemlin and then allowing it to be treated as such.
 Granted the ACEC has been beaten but it still retains it's unique OVR's and deserves to remain a ACEC.
 It's a classic and should be treated a such!
-The BLM has the discretion to disallow this amendment for the future enjoyment of wide open
+The BLM has the discretion to disallow this amendment for the future enjoyment of wide open vistas in a natural setting not far from the City of